From Primate Models to SARS-CoV-2 Sequencing and Testing

 “But it’s worth it,” she says, and David nods in agreement.
 “We’re moving ahead.”

 Promega is proud to support researchers investigating SARS-CoV-2 and helping to overcome the COVID-19 pandemic.
-To learn more, visit our resources for viral research and vaccine development or check out the Corporate Responsibility Report for an overview of how Promega products have been used in crucial research during the pandemic.
+To learn more, visit our resources for viral research and vaccine development or check out the Corporate Responsibility Report for an overview of how Promega products have been used in crucial research.

 The following two tabs change content below.